denzelrenner/LIFE4136-Group1-Rotation2/README.md

  7. Repeat steps 3 and 4

- 8. Move all the downloaded `.zip` files (including those from modelling the g46214 diploid protein) from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below:
+ 8. Move all the downloaded `.zip` files (including those from modelling the g46214 diploid protein) from your `Downloads` folder to the directory we created earlier for protein structures.
+Now, move and open the `.zip` files following the commands below:

 ```bash